thequietlife/web-hacking/assets/notes.md

 Day 19 Been listening to critical thinking - a bug bounty podcast

 Day 20 The aim for this week is to start on pentesterlab and look at Atlassian on bugcrowd

+Took a few days break from clicking away at the keyboard and did some reading on CTI.
+Ready to make a start. pew pew.